amncjf/fns-app/README.md

-# ENS App V3
+# FNS App

-The all new, all cool version of the ENS manager.
+The all new, all cool version of the FNS manager.

-## EXTERNAL CONTRIBUTOR NOTICE

-**Please note that everything within this repo is currently in alpha.
-Some contracts are not yet deployed on mainnet which means some functionality may break on the network.**

 ## Usage